bhsd-harry/codemirror-mediawiki/README.md

 Nonetheless, this repository also provides a customized version with additional functionality for use on a MediaWiki site.
 Browser editing tools such as [Wikiplus-highlight](https://www.npmjs.com/package/wikiplus-highlight) and an [InPageEdit plugin](https://github.com/inpageedit/Plugins/blob/master/src/plugins/code-mirror/cm6.js) are built upon it.
 Please refer to a separate [README](./mw/README.md) file for the information.

+If you are just looking for a CodeMirror 6 language mode and language support extensions for MediaWiki Wikitext, you can use [@bhsd/codemirror-wikitext](https://www.npmjs.com/package/@bhsd/codemirror-wikitext) instead.

 <details>
 	<summary>Expand</summary>